tobiasjcat/ice_end/health.md

 ## 17 AC!

-1 / 4 1st level spell slots used
+4 / 4 1st level spell slots used
-0 / 3 2nd level spell slots used
+1 / 3 2nd level spell slots used
 0 / 2 3rd level spell slots  used

 74 hp max 7 hit dice
-74 hp now and 0 hit dice used
+23 temp hp now and 0 hit dice used

 0 levels of exhaustion